education.vic.gov.au

 Diabetes treating teams prescribe Diabetes Management Plans and Diabetes Action Plans, tailored to each student’s needs.
 They have a role in providing information, advice and training to students, parents/carers and school staff.

 Diabetes Victoria provides foundational professional development and information to schools and establishes peer support networks for families of children with type 1 diabetes.
-Diabetes Victoria also provides policy advice to the Department and advocates for evidence-based practice change.
+Diabetes Victoria also provides policy advice to the department and advocates for evidence-based practice change.

-The Department works in consultation with peak bodies and treatment services to set school policy and provide leadership, advice and support to assist schools to meet their legal and policy obligations.
+The department works in consultation with peak bodies and treatment services to set school policy and provide leadership, advice and support to assist schools to meet their legal and policy obligations.

-The Department’s regional offices provide an interface between the Department’s central office and schools to support policy implementation and best practice within schools.
+The department’s regional offices provide an interface between the department’s central office and schools to support policy implementation and best practice within schools.

 Guidance chapter in the Diabetes Guidelines on the responsibilities of the student parents/carers, the diabetes treating team, Diabetes Victoria and the Department in managing diabetes